adorsys/secure-banking/client-side-encryption/README.md

 With client side encryption, we want to address following issues:

 * Encrypting sensitive information in the client before sending it to the server
-* Sign and nonce oAuth Bearer token from being reused from inside the institution's own network
+* Sign and nonce oAuth Bearer token to prevent replay attack from inside the institution's own network

+Measures describe here might be ineffective against men in the middle attacks.

 ## Similar references